 The project would be titled “A Dream of Hamish Moses”, before later being changed to “The Dream of Hamish Mose’”.

 Henry Darrow would still be included amongst the cast, but this time, as a disillusioned son of a Mexican aristocrat, referred to as “Mex”,who would join the soldiers (played by several of the performers from the Chaparral episode, among them, Ernest Robinson, as “Doc”, the second in command.

 Alonzo Brown, as “Preacher Boy”, the Chaplain and Bugle player.

 on their journey, which was shot on locations around the areas where the actual monument to the soldiers stands in Indian Hot Springs, Sierra Blanca, Texas.

 According to Darrow in his autobiography, “Lightning in the Bottle”, and additional info, the plot was as such:

 The Soldiers are lost near the Mexican border.
-When they find Rockne Tarkington (Playing the title character; A member of the brigade who had been lynched and left for dead, and buried by his comrades, only to “rise from the dead” after being uncovered) hanging from a tree, they cut him down.
+When they find Rockne Tarkington (Playing the title character; A member of the brigade who had been lynched and left for dead, only to “rise from the dead” after being uncovered) hanging from a tree, they cut him down.

 Even though he can’t speak after being hanged, Rockne promises to lead the men across the Rio Grande.
 Using Mex as their guide.